 The Engineering development office values your relationship with alumni and friends.
-Please contact the Donor Relations Manager or 480-965-9646 at the Fulton Schools development office when you are planning an externally focused event.
+Please contact the stewardship coordinator or call 480-965-0289 at the Fulton Schools development office when you are planning an externally focused event.
 They will help you invite alumni, friends and donors, as appropriate, to attend an event.
 The benefits of this partnership is to enhance your supporters’ experience with stellar students and world-renown faculty and also to deepen our connections with supporters.

 There are many different Registrations sites available online.
 Below is a list of few below:

 Aventri is a complete event management software platform, offering one integrated solution to create, manage and optimize every aspect of your event.
 ASU recommends you use Aventri to manage your event.
 Anytime you are taking payments for your event, you need to use Aventri as it is the platform approved to accept payments on behalf of ASU.

 ASU offers trainings to units and departments.
 If you are interested in scheduling a group training, Email to request a training.